osartun/Backbone.Undo.js/README.md

     undoManager.stopTracking();
     myModel.set("foo", 3);
     undoManager.undo(); // "foo" is 1 instead of 2, because the last change wasn't tracked
-    // btw: You shouldn't call `undo` within your code.
-See 'Problems that may occur'

-#### undo		`undoManager.undo();`
+#### undo		`undoManager.undo([magic]);`

-The method to undo the last set of actions is `undo()`.
-It undoes all actions that happened within one call cycle.
-That's why you shouldn't and can't call `undo()` within your code to undo actions.
-See 'Problems that may occur' for more information.
+The method to undo the last action is `undo()`.

+        myModel.get("foo"); // => 1

+        myModel.set("foo", 2);
+        undoManager.undo();

+        myModel.get("foo"); // => 1

+Pass `true` to activate *Magic Condensation*.
+That way you undo the complete last set of actions that happened at once.

-#### redo		`undoManager.redo();`
+#### redo		`undoManager.redo([magic])`

-The method to redo an undone set of actions is `redo()`.
-Like `undo()` it redoes all actions that happened within one call cycle.
-See 'Problems that may occur' for more information.
+The method to redo the latest undone action is `redo()`.

+        myModel.set("foo", 2);

+        undoManager.undo();
+        myModel.get("foo"); // => 1

+        undoManager.redo();
+        myModel.get("foo"); // => 2

+Like with `undo()` you can pass `true` to activate *Magic Condensation* and to redo the complete last set of actions that were undone.

+#### isAvailable        `undoManager.isAvailable(type)`

+This method checks if there's an UndoAction in the stack that can be undone / redone.
+Pass `"undo"` or `"redo"` as the argument.

+        undoManager.isAvailable("undo") // => true; You can undo actions

+If you use undo- and redo-buttons in your gui this method is helpful for determining whether to display them in an enabled or disabled state.

+#### merge              `undoManager.merge(otherManager1, [otherManager2, …])`

+This is a feature for the advanced use of Backbone.Undo.js.
+Using the [UndoTypes-API][supporting-other-events] for specific instances of Backbone.UndoManager you can create undo managers with special behavior for special cases.
+But as having several undo managers side by side doesn't make any sense you need a way to combine them.
+That's what merge is for.

+The method `merge` sets the stack-reference of other undo managers to its stack.

+        var mainUndoManager = new Backbone.UndoManager,
+        specialUndoManager = new Backbone.UndoManager;

+        mainUndoManager.merge(specialUndoManager);

+        mainUndoManager.stack === specialUndoManager.stack // => true

+You can pass one or more undo managers or an array with one or more undo managers when calling this function.

+#### addUndoType        `undoManager.addUndoType(type, fns)`

+This adds an UndoType that only works for this specific undo manager and won't affect other instances of Backbone.UndoManager.
+See the UndoTypes-API for a more thorough documentation on this function.

+#### changeUndoType     `undoManager.changeUndoType(type, fns)`

+This changes an UndoType only on this specific undo manager and won't affect other instances of Backbone.UndoManager.
+See the UndoTypes-API for a more thorough documentation on this function.

+#### removeUndoType     `undoManager.removeUndoType(type)`

+This removes an UndoType only from from this specific undo manager.
+See the UndoTypes-API for a more thorough documentation on this function.

 ## Supported Events

-Backbone.Undo.js uses Backbone-Events to generate the undo-actions.
+Backbone.Undo.js uses Backbone's events to generate UndoActions.
 It has built-in support for the following events

 *   `add` When a model is added to a collection
 *   `remove` When a model is removed from a collection